 - Policies, Practices and Procedures: Create policies, practices and procedures on providing goods and services to people with disabilities. - Key Principles: Ensure that the organizations policies, practices and procedures are consistent with the key principles of independence, dignity, integration and equality of opportunity. - Personal Assistive Devices: Create a policy allowing people with disabilities to use alternative devices to access goods and services. - Communication: When communicating with a person who has a disability, make sure to do so in a manner that takes into account the disability. - Service Animals: Allow people with a disability to bring their service animals onto the parts of the premises open to the public. - Support Persons: Allow people with a disability to bring their support person onto the parts of the premises that are open to the public.
-In the case where an admission fee is applicable, let the person know in advance, if any, the cost of admission for the support person. - Service Disruptions: Inform people when facilities or services regularly used by people with disabilities are temporarily unavailable. - Training: Ensure that all staff and volunteers are trained on how to serve people with disabilities, especially those who deal with the public or other third parties. - Feedback: Set up a process to receive and respond to feedback, including what action will be taken on any complaints.
+In the case where an admission fee is applicable, let the person know in advance, if any, the cost of admission for the support person.
+Where a support person is required to accompany a person with a disability for health and safety reasons, the provider must waive any applicable admission fees for the support person. - Service Disruptions: Inform people when facilities or services regularly used by people with disabilities are temporarily unavailable. - Training: Ensure that all staff is trained on how to serve people with disabilities, especially those who deal with the public or other third parties. - Feedback: Set up a process to receive and respond to feedback, including what action will be taken on any complaints.